Thank you to all CCOF members for choosing CCOF as your certifier. We look forward to another year of growing the organic movement with you.

 CCOF Annual Certification Fees are based on your Organic Production Value (OPV), which is verified at each annual inspection.
 We offer payment plans and accommodate special billing needs.
 CCOF takes pride in offering a high level of fee transparency and support.

 Learn more about how fees are calculated and view the CCOF fee schedule at www.ccof.org/fees.
 The fee schedule can also be found in the CCOF Certification Services Program Manual and on the back of your 2022 annual fee invoice (mailed in early November)

 Effective January 1, 2022, we are adjusting the retail and restaurant certification fees to ensure we meet service needs for these unique businesses.
 The modified fee structure reflects the number of locations as well as the complexity of the operation.
 See the “Retail and Restaurant Fees” section in the CCOF Certification Services Program Manual.

 Any retailer or restaurant that adds a new location and/or has over 10 locations will also incur an additional fee per location.
-The fee for adding a new retail location begins at $300.
-The fee for adding a new restaurant location begins at $600.
+The fee for adding a new location begins at $300.
 Fees to add a location will be higher for applications submitted less than 60 days prior to the location opening.
 See the “Adding Retail or Restaurant Fee Location” section in the CCOF Certification Services Program Manual.